tfatykhov/WinkRedNode/README-Bluemix.md

 into the pop-up window,
 and click "OK".

-Click on the "+" to create "Sheet 2", then click on the three bars in the upper-right hand corner to get the menu, select "Import > Clipboard", copy the contents of [Flows/SampleWebServices.json](Flows/SampleWebServices.json) into the pop-up window, and click "OK".

 Click on "Deploy" -- within moments, the URL [https://mywinknodered.mybluemix.net/red/getGlobalDataJson](https://mywinknodered.mybluemix.net/red/getGlobalDataJson) will return a JSON object with properties for both your devices and scenes.